By-Laws of Tulsa NightWriters Club

 The governance board of Tulsa NightWriters shall include elected officers and volunteer OWFI delegates elected or appointed.

-The officers of Tulsa NightWriters shall include President, Vice-President, Treasurer, Hospitality Director, and Communications Director.
+The officers of Tulsa NightWriters shall include President, Vice-President, Treasurer, Hospitality Director, Communications Director, and Editor.
 The officers shall be elected by the membership for an annual term of one (1) year from January through December.
 The election of officers will be presented at the November Tulsa NightWriters meeting.

 2) OWFI Delegates

 OWFI delegates represent Tulsa NightWriters and have voting privileges at the OWFI board meetings.

 Delegates to the four (4) OWFI board meetings held in March, May, September, and December at the appointed place and time will be determined by membership:

 10- 21 members entitle Tulsa NightWriters to two (2) delegates